 Making a gift is easy.
 You may make a one-time contribution or create a schedule for monthly giving.
-Give now.

 The Justice Roundtable is a dedicated group of individuals whose passion for social justice leads them to contribute between $1,200 and $10,000 annually to support CUNY.
 Monthly giving options are available for donors’ convenience.
 Members of the Roundtable may make their gift unrestricted or opt to support one of our centers or clinics.
-Join now.

 Fellowships & Scholarships